SwiftERM Hyper-personalisation for ecommerce email marketing

 Conclusion

-Companies will have increasing amounts of data for each of their consumers, which they will feed into increasingly powerful AI models to tailor experiences which are increasingly personalised.
+Companies will have increasing amounts of data for each of their consumers, which they will feed into increasingly powerful AI models to tailor increasingly personalised experiences.

 Share :